cdimascio/kotlin-openapi-spring-functional-template/README.md

 # kotlin-swagger-spring-functional

-A simple project template for kotlin spring webflux with interactive api documentation and api request validation for a given Swagger v2 specification.
-Also includes environment driven config via java-dotenv
+A simple project template for kotlin spring webflux with interactive api documentation and api request validation.
+It validates requests against a given Swagger v2 specification.
+The template also includes environment based config using java-dotenv

 ## Build